Grade Grievance

 (proceed with the next step in the process only if the issue is not resolved)

-2. If the issue is not solved, email the Instructor and Department Chair/Dean and explain perceived grade grievance to schedule a meeting.
-(Open COD Faculty/Staff Directory)
+2. If an agreement can't be made, the student must meet with the Department Chair to discuss the grade grievance informally.
+The student shall email the Instructor and Department Chair/Dean and explain perceived grade grievance to schedule a meeting.
+(Open COD Faculty/Staff Directory

 For more detailed information, please reference AP5530.